pradeepsinngh/Quick-Machine-Learning-Notes/exploratory-data-analysis/estimates-of-variability.md

    - standard deviation is preferred in statistics over the mean absolute deviation because working with squared values is much more convenient than absolute values, especially for statistical models.

+ ## Why we have n – 1 in the denominator in the variance formula, instead of n?
  ## Degrees of Freedom, and n or n – 1?
+ - Why we have n – 1 in the denominator in the variance formula, instead of n, leading into the concept of degrees of freedom.
+ - This distinction is not important since n is generally large enough that it won’t make much difference whether you divide by n or n – 1.
+ - But in case you are interested, **here is the story**.
+It is based on the premise that you want to make estimates about a population, based on a sample.

+ If you use the intuitive denominator of n in the variance formula, you will underestimate the true value of the variance and the standard deviation in the population.
+This is referred to as a biased estimate.
+However, if you divide by n – 1 instead of n, the standard deviation becomes an unbiased estimate.

+To fully explain why using n leads to a biased estimate involves the notion of degrees of freedom, which takes into account the number of constraints in computing an estimate.
+In this case, there are n – 1 degrees of freedom since there is one constraint: the standard deviation depends on calculating the sample mean.
+For many problems, data scientists do not need to worry about degrees of freedom, but there are cases where the concept is important (see “Choosing K”).

+### What to choose?
+- Neither the variance, the standard deviation, nor the mean absolute deviation is robust to outliers and extreme values.
+- The variance and standard deviation are especially sensitive to outliers since they are based on the squared deviations.

+- A robust estimate of variability is the **median absolute deviation from the median or MAD**: